andrew/ultimate-awesome/README.md

 - [awesome-github-readme-profiles](https://github.com/Mindula-Dilthushan/awesome-github-readme-profiles) - GitHub Readme Design.
 - [awesome-gsr](https://github.com/mintisan/awesome-gsr) - A comprehensive collection of GSR-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Galvanic Skin Response field.
 - [graphics-and-vision-well-explained](https://github.com/mwtarnowski/graphics-and-vision-well-explained) - A list of high-quality Computer Graphics & Computer Vision learning resources.
-- [awesome-rl-for-agents](https://github.com/necolizer/awesome-rl-for-agents) - A curated list of reinforcement learning (RL) for agents.
 - [mlsecops-devsecops-awesome](https://github.com/noobpk/mlsecops-devsecops-awesome) - A repository for MLSecOps and DevSecOps research and more!.
 - [awesome-filmmaking](https://github.com/oli-z/awesome-filmmaking) - A curated list of awesome ressources for making films.
 - [awesome-webtech](https://github.com/open-webtech/awesome-webtech) - 😎 A curated list of innovative, open web technologies.